All-optical valley switch and clock of electronic dephasing: Introduction

 \section{Introduction}

-The synthesis of 2D materials with hexagonal structures similar to graphene has opened the way to use and manipulate a new degree of freedom of carriers, called the valley pseudospin, with potential applications in information processing and storage~\cite{Xiao:2007aa,Xiao:2012aa,Schaibley2016,Vitale:2018aa}.
+The synthesis of 2D materials with structure similar to graphene has opened the way to use and manipulate a new degree of freedom, the valley pseudospin, with potential applications in information processing and storage~\cite{Schaibley2016}.
 Valleys are energy minima of the electronic band structure of the crystal, which may be degenerate at different crystal momenta.
-In particular, for two-dimensional materials with a honeycomb structure and broken inversion symmetry, such as hexagonal boron nitride (hBN) or transition metal dichalcogenides (TMDs) like MoS$_2$, the lowest conduction bands have energy-degenerate valleys located at the K and K' points of the Brillouin zone (see Fig.~\ref{fig:bands}a,d,e).
-The $C_3$ symmetry of the Bloch wavefunctions at the valleys leads to optical valley selection rules at $K$ and $K' \equiv -K$: $m_v(k) - m_c (k) \pm 1 = 3N$, where $N$ is an integer, the $\pm$ sign is determined by the the direction of rotation of the circular field, and the effective magnetic quantum numbers $m_{c,v} (k)$ have contributions that arise from the magnetic quantum number of the Wannier orbital and the phase winding of the Bloch state~\cite{Yao:2008aa,Xiao:2007aa,Xiao:2012aa, Inoue2011}.
-The effective magnetic quantum number arising from the dipolar couplings can be related to the concept of Berry curvature in a two band model~\cite{Yao:2008aa,Xiao2010RevModPhys}.
+In particular, for two-dimensional materials with a honeycomb structure and broken inversion symmetry, such as hexagonal boron nitride (hBN) or transition metal dichalcogenides (TMDs), the lowest conduction bands have energy-degenerate valleys located at the K and K' points of the Brillouin zone (see Fig.~\ref{fig:bands}a,d,e).
+The $C_3$ symmetry of the Bloch wavefunctions at the valleys leads to optical valley selection rules at $K$ and $K' \equiv -K$: $m_v(k) - m_c (k) \pm 1 = 3N$, where $N$ is an integer, the $\pm$ sign is determined by the the direction of rotation of the circular field, and the effective magnetic quantum numbers $m_{c,v} (k)$ can be related to the Berry curvature ~\cite{Xiao2010RevModPhys}.

 Fig.~\ref{fig:bands}a,e indicates the value of the Berry curvature of the relevant bands of hBN and MoS2, respectively, calculated from first principles~\cite{Jimenez-Galan:21}, along with the valley selection rules.
-The selection rule is opposite in hBN and MoS$_2$ due to the contribution from the magnetic quantum number of the $d$ orbitals of Mo in the latter~\cite{Xiao:2012aa}.
-Moreover, the strong-spin orbit coupling in MoS$_2$ lifts the spin degeneracy at the valleys, allowing for a coupling between spin and valley pseudospin~\cite{Xiao:2012aa,bertoni2016generation}.
+The selection rule is opposite in hBN and MoS$_2$ due to the different orbital character of the bands.
+Moreover, the strong-spin orbit coupling in MoS$_2$ lifts the spin degeneracy at the valleys, allowing for a coupling between spin and valley pseudospin~\cite{Xiao2010RevModPhys}.
 The light field can be only few-cycles long, as that in Fig.~\ref{fig:bands}b, allowing to induce valley polarization at few-femtosecond timescales (Fig.~\ref{fig:bands}c)~\cite{Motlagh2018}.